 And this is only scratching the surface of the geology of Antarctica.

 Considering more of the U.S. we can mention the petrified fossil forests of Arizona’s Triassic Fossil Forest that is now a National Park, or the Gingko fossil forests that flourished 15 million years ago in Washington.
 There is the Yellow Stone fossil forests and the Mississippi fossil forests and the forests of Utah, and of course those of North Dakota.
 Greece, China, New Zealand, Australia, Hungary, England, Greenland, Iceland, the Soviet Union and Canada, Mexico, Patagonia and the list could go on until we run out of nations.
-There was a world of untold glory that is now ravaged by time and catastrophe.
+There was a world of untold glory that is now ravaged by catastrophe.
 Millions of years don’t contribute to the explanation of the death of planet earth.

 Much is made of the rarity of fossils finds of animal remains but even more is made of the strangeness of the finds in the science of paleobotany.
 The search for proof of animal evolution is no longer sought for in the fossil record.
 Only popular press still believes this hype.
 Even more bewildering is the fact that not a single plant lineage can be traced by evolution either by molecular models of modern plants, or by taxonomy of homologous types or by fossil records.
 There is no evidence of anything evolving, plant or animal